MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.208.md

 (c) Meet the frontal crash protection requirements of S5.1, in a perpendicular impact, with respect to anthropomorphic test devices in each front outboard designated seating position restrained only by Type 1 seat belt assemblies.

-S4.1.1.3 *Third option - lap and shoulder belt protection system with belt warning.*
+S4.1.1.3 *Third option—lap and shoulder belt protection system with belt warning.*

-S4.1.1.3.1 Except for convertibles and open-body vehicles, the vehicle shall -
+S4.1.1.3.1 Except for convertibles and open-body vehicles, the vehicle shall—

 (a) At each front outboard designated seating position have a Type 2 seatbelt assembly that conforms to § 571.209 and S7.1 and S7.2 of this standard, with either an integral or detachable upper torso portion, and a seatbelt warning system that conforms to S7.3;